A Comprehensive Guide for Automation Testers

 - #25) close() and quit()

-In the previous Selenium tutorial, we discussed different types of alerts encountered while testing web-based applications and how to handle them effectively.
-We covered both web-based alerts and window-based alerts in detail.
-We also introduced the Robot Class, a Java-based utility for handling Windows-based pop-ups.
+In our preceding Selenium tutorial, we examined the variety of alerts encountered during web-based application testing and how to effectively handle them.
+We took a comprehensive look at both web-based and window-based alerts.
+We also introduced the Robot Class, a utility based in Java for managing Windows-based pop-ups.

-In this tutorial, we will focus on various commonly and frequently used Selenium WebDriver commands.
-We will discuss each command in detail, including its syntax and examples, to help you understand and use them effectively in your automation projects.
+In this guide, we will concentrate on common and frequently utilized Selenium WebDriver instructions.
+Each instruction will be treated in detail, demonstrating its syntax and examples, to help you comprehend and utilize them in your automation projects effectively.

-Every automation project in Java starts with creating a reference to the web browser we want to use, as shown in the syntax below:
+Each automation project in Java begins with creating a browser reference that we aim to use, as demonstrated in the syntax below:

 WebDriver driver = new ChromeDriver();

-WebDriver provides several methods that can be accessed using the instance variable driver.
-These methods are used to perform various actions and operations on web elements.
+WebDriver offers several methods that can be accessed using the instance variable driver.
+These methods are utilized to perform various actions and operations on web elements.

-In simple terms, we can classify WebDriver commands into the following categories:
+Simplistically, we can classify WebDriver instructions into the following categories:

 - Get commands